MarvinKweyu/ColorDetect/docs/colordetect.rst

 Whether using ``write_text`` or ``write_color_count``, the image has to be saved using `save_image`.

 Video color recognition can be done using :ref:`VideoColor<video_color_recognition>`

-Interested to see just how far you can go?
-Take a look at :ref:`Contribution guidelines<Contributing>`.

-`ColorDetect <https://github.com/MarvinKweyu/ColorDetect>`_  is always looking for the next step.